ARMmbed/mbed-os-example-atecc608a/README.md

 # Mbed OS Examples for the ATECC608A

 The examples in this repository demonstrate how to use the ATECC608A secure element with Mbed OS.
 The `atecc608a` example demonstrates use of the ATECC608A with Mbed Crypto.
-Additional examples of how to generate a certificate using pre-provisioned ATECC608A keys and how to use ATECC608A with Mbed TLS are yet to come.
+Examples of how to generate a certificate using pre-provisioned ATECC608A keys and how to use ATECC608A with Mbed TLS are yet to come.

 ## Prerequisites